 Global locks held on the local node are visible in the bdr.global_locks view.
 This view shows the type of the lock.
 For relation locks, it shows the relation that's being locked, the PID holding the lock (if local), and whether the lock was globally granted.
-In case of global advisory locks, lock_type column shows the advisory keys on which the lock is acquired.
+In case of global advisory locks, lock_type column shows GLOBAL_LOCK_ADVISORY, and relation column shows the advisory keys on which the lock is acquired.